-Module Introduction Light Indicator Module A Light Indicator Module indicates statuses such as the red/blue side of robot, robot HP, buff, module going offline through the LED Light Indicator.
-Armor Module An Armor Module is used to detect situation where the robot is hit by projectiles.
+Module Introduction Armor Module An Armor Module is used to detect situation where the robot is hit by projectiles.
 There are Small Armor Module and Large Armor Module.
 Speed Monitor Module A Speed Monitor Module is used to detect the Initial Projectile Speed and Barrel Heat of robots.
 They are divided into Speed Monitor Module (17mm projectile) and Speed Monitor Module (42mm projectile).
 RFID Interaction Module An RFID Interaction Module can exchange information with RFID Interaction Module Card in the Battlefield or on robots, to perform corresponding functions.
 Video Transmitter Module A Video Transmitter Module consists of a Transmitter and a Receiver.
 The Transmitter is mounted on the robot while the receiver is mounted on the client in the Operator Room.
 Its function is to capture the view in front of the robot through the camera, and transmit the first-person view image back to the monitor in the Operator Room.
 Positioning System Module A Positioning System Module can detect a robot's location on the Battlefield.
-17mm Fluorescent Projectile Energy- Charging Device The 17mm fluorescent projectile energy-charging device provides light energy to 17mm fluorescent projectiles.
+17mm Fluorescent Projectile Energy-Charging Device The 17mm fluorescent projectile energy-charging device provides light energy to 17mm fluorescent projectiles.
+Super-capacitor Management Module The Super-capacitor Management Module is used to test the capacitance of the Super-capacitor Module and the energy of the Super-capacitor Module during the competition.

-Module Introduction

-Supercapacit

-or The Supercapacitor Management Module is used to test the capacitance of the Supercapacitor Module

-Management and the energy of the Supercapacitor Module during the competition.

-Module